How To Become A Minimalist In 30 Days

 Rules for the challenge

 The rules are simple – do one assignment every day.
-The order isn’t essential; just try not to skip days.
+The order isn’t essential, and if you have to skip a day, that’s fine, just come back to it.

-You can make minor tweaks to make the 30-day minimalist challenge fit better with your lifestyle.
+You can, of course, make minor tweaks to make the challenge fit better with your lifestyle.

-You can also print out the assignments (find the files in the end!) and cross them off one-by-one to keep track of your progress.
+You can also print out the assignments (find the files at the end) and cross them off one by one to keep track of your progress.

 What to expect

-The 30-day challenge is beneficial, and it will inspire you:
+The 30-day challenge is like a reset.
+It is beneficial, and it will inspire you:

 - To live a simpler, more intentional life.